jofawj/Supermarket-Sales-Dashboard/README.md

 # :convenience_store: Supermarket Sales
-This repository is about my Phase 0 Final Task.
-It's about making a Dashboard with Python, Dash, and Plotly
+This repository is about Dashboard that i made with Python, Dash, and Plotly

 If you want to see my deployments in heroku, here is the link : https://achmadnaufalwj-002.herokuapp.com/